-Accounts Payable automation serves two important tasks.
-First, it drives operational efficiencies by doing away with costly and time-consuming manual processes, reducing errors and fraud, and significantly speeds up cycle times.
-Going digital from invoice to pay yields nearly immediate performance gains, and truly smart technologies such as machine learning or AI “provide next-level value beyond the eradication of paper,” according to Ardent.
+AP automation serves two important tasks.
+First, it drives operational efficiencies by doing away with costly and time-consuming manual processes which in turn reduces the opportunity for errors and fraud as well as significantly speeds up the entire invoice cycle times (which makes any business and their vendors happy!).
+Even better, going digital from a manual invoice process yields nearly immediate performance gains, and truly smart technologies such as machine learning or AI “provide next-level value beyond the eradication of paper”, according to Ardent.

 Accounts Payable Strategies